S’porean Man’s Friend Claimed Johor’s Largest Hospital Didn’t Provide Treatment Unless Paid Upfront

-Perhaps this post by a mutual friend of the deceased summarizes how most are feeling over this incident.
+Perhaps this post by a mutual friend of the deceased summarises how most are feeling over this incident.

-While we here are not directly blaming authorities in Malaysia for causing Justinian’s death, we believed that more could’ve been done to save the 25-year-old’s life.
+While we aren’t directly blaming authorities in Malaysia for causing Justinian’s death, we still believe that more could’ve been done to save the 25-year-old’s life.

-We urge all our readers to always take extra precaution when travelling to Johor Bahru and any other countries.
+We urge all our readers to always take extra precautions when travelling to Johor Bahru and any other countries.

 Our deepest condolences to his family.